![]() |

 You are stingy with your fresh water, washing & bathing in salt water as much as possible.

-Your wild nights are in a town of 300 where you meet everyone in town in the first 5 minutes & are in bed by 10pm.
+everyone in town in the first 5 minutes & are in bed by 10pm.

 Night time entertainment is a game of cards or reading a good book and not a movie or TV show.